oddy-boop/Edusync-git/src/supabase/rls_policies.md

 # Supabase RLS Policies for St. Joseph's Montessori App

-> **RUN THIS CODE IN YOUR SUPABASE SQL EDITOR**
+This document contains the RLS policies and necessary database modifications for the application.

+## IMPORTANT: Prerequisite - Run This SQL First

-> To fix the registration errors, please copy the entire SQL code block between the `--- START COPYING HERE ---` and `--- END COPYING HERE ---` markers below.
+To fix registration errors, please copy the entire SQL code block between the `--- START COPYING HERE ---` and `--- END COPYING HERE ---` markers below.
-> Go to your Supabase project dashboard, navigate to `Database` -> `SQL Editor` -> `New query`, paste the code, and click `RUN`.
+Go to your Supabase project dashboard, navigate to `Database` -> `SQL Editor` -> `New query`, paste the code, and click `RUN`.
 This is the only code you need to run for the initial setup.

 --- START COPYING HERE (for Database Setup) ---
 ```sql